-Thanks as always to everyone who came along to this talk.
+Thanks as always to everyone who came along to any of the various versions of this talk (including those for the Ruislip NWR and Kemet Klub).
 What follows is the usual guide to further reading including the sources I used to put the talk together.
 Where possible I’ve tried to use sources that are freely (or at least relatively cheaply / easily) available online so that you can follow up any of the themes discussed from the comfort of your desk / armchair etc.

 *FOR ANYONE WHO MISSED THE TALK a recording is available for the £6 fee which you can pay via PayPal or Monzo.
 Please include a private message / note including your email address and a ref. to the talk e.g. ‘For access to Royal Mummies talk’.
 Any questions, please let me know via this page.